“When the business runs well, more people get to see the beauty.”

 Bagert started taking pictures and creating in the darkroom when she was twelve.
 In her twenties, she specialized in working with musicians, including Grammy winning artists.
 At age twenty-four, she became business and archive manager to the legendary jazz photographer Herman Leonard.
 With Leonard, Bagert learned the business and had the opportunity to work on life-changing projects: archiving Leonard’s vast collection, working on the Ken Burns documentary “Jazz”, editing books and managing shoots with such greats as Tony Bennet and Lenny Kravitz.

 In 2006, she formed Jenny Bagert Consulting, offering business and project management in photography.
-Based in her beloved hometown of New Orleans, Bagert and her team serve an impressive client roster including Josephine Sacabo, Dawoud Bey, Tina Freeman, Joel-Peter Witkin Archive, New Orleans Musuem of Art, 19th Century Rare Photograph Shop, A Gallery For Fine Photography, Cornell University, and numerous other photographers and organizations.
-Bagert’s favorite day of the year is Mardi Gras Day and she is a hobbyist beekeeper.
+Based in her beloved hometown of New Orleans, Bagert and her fantastic team serve an extensive client roster and love every day of it!

 Fun Fact: Bagert is a hobbyist beekeeper and her favorite day of the year is Mardi Gras Day.

 Amanda Malone (she/they) came to New Orleans by way of Georgia and is excited to be a part of the team at Jenny Bagert Consulting.
 With a background in client services, academic research, writing, and editing, Malone’s professional experience gives them a unique edge when it comes to meeting the individual needs of clients.
 Her goal as an administrative professional at JBC is to help make every stage of a project runs smoothly, so JBC clients have everything they need to let their work shine.